-Award applicants must be a current member of ARLIS/NA and must be a current, dues-paying member of the ARLIS/NA Mid-Atlantic Chapter.
-Applications are encouraged from those who do not have institutional funding or have never attended the national conference with additional consideration given to applications for members who will be participating in the conference as speakers or moderators; and/or who serve in leadership positions on ARLIS/NA committees, divisions, sections, and special interest groups.
+Award applicants must be a current member of ARLIS/NA and must be a current member of the ARLIS/NA Mid-Atlantic Chapter.
+Applications are encouraged from those who do not have institutional or outside funding or have never attended the national conference with additional consideration given to applications for members who will be participating in the conference as speakers, presenters, or in leadership positions.

-Following the conference, the winner must submit a brief written report to the Backlund Award Committee within 30 days, and is encouraged to make a presentation to the chapter membership at the next meeting and/or through a posting on the chapter web site.
+Following the conference, the winner must submit a brief written report to the Travel Awards Committee within 30 days and is encouraged to make a presentation to the chapter membership at the next meeting and/or through a posting on the chapter web site.

 - 2017 Siân Evans, Instruction Librarian, Maryland Institute College of Art